46 Portreath to Hayle

 Lelant Churchyard

 The church is dedicated to St Uny one of the numerous obsure Celtic saints from the early Christian history of Cornwall.
 Uny, or Euny, is said to have been a brother of St Ia, an Irish princess who was a missionary in Cornwall in the 5th or 6th century.
 St Ives is named after her.
-The churchyard is the burial place of Henry Jenner (1848–1934), who had a large influence on the revivial of Cornish culture and language.
+The churchyard is the burial place of Henry Jenner (1848–1934), who had a large influence on the revival of Cornish culture and language.

 Porthkidney